 When you view anything on video, you see a plot involving characters that are moving the story forward by contextually talking to one another.
 Any visual scene in a movie always takes place in a 3-D environment(A 3-D environment consists of a floor, a ceiling, and four walls).

 Now, when you are looking through the screen, the fourth wall to the performer is the camera (and a screen for you relatively).
-So, at any given time, you observe the happenings of the scene in between these three walls.
+So, at any given time, you observe the happenings of the scene between these three walls.
 A character who interacts with the audience outside of the storyline is said to be breaking the fourth wall.

 Why am I talking about it?

-A million things cross my mind when I’m writing about a particular topic.
+A million things cross my mind when I’m writing about a topic.
 So, in order to stay relevant and also convey what I’m actually feeling, I have to have a structure or a format (if that’s the word you like) for my writing.

 My way of writing a blog post is partly inspired by Deadpool.
 Here’s the list that describes my format.